C - CAREER DRIVEN EDUCATION

 A - ADVANCED PLACEMENT (AP) CLASSES

 From elementary to high school, Western Placer Unified School District offers a plethora of higher education opportunities.
 Starting in the primary level, GATE is offered to qualifying students.
-New this year, WPUSD is testing every third grade student, so no child’s academic capability is overlooked.
+WPUSD tests every third grade student, so no child’s academic capability is overlooked.
 At the middle school level, Honors Academy is offered at both of our middle schools – STEAM Honors Academy at Twelve Bridges Middle School, and VAPA (Visual and Performing Arts) Honors Academy at Glen Edwards Middle School.
-At Lincoln High, there are over 19 different advanced coursework options – eight honors courses, ten advanced placement (AP) courses and one college level English class.
+When students enter high school, they have over 19 different advanced coursework options, including honors courses, advanced placement (AP) courses and college level class.
 Accelerating students’ learning and helping them be competitive with other top students when applying for college is important to us.

 R - RESPONSIVE TO INDIVIDUAL NEEDS